Teragron/solidworks_projects/README.md

 # solidworks_projects

-## This Repository will contain all my solidwork projects
+## This Repository will contain all my SolidWorks projects

 - [Pizza Vending Machine (Click for SolidWorks file)](themachine.SLDASM)